What are silverfish?

-They are also introduced into our homes in or on things.
+These occasional invaders are also introduced into our homes in or on things.
 Silverfish move inside of structures on potted plants, cardboard boxes, newspapers, mail, and other things once kept outside or in damp storage areas like sheds or garages.

 Where do silverfish hang out in my home?

 These pests avoid light and prefer to live in a dark moist environment.
-Inside of our homes, silverfish are most likely to take up residence in damp areas like the basement, crawl spaces, and areas around sinks or pipes.
+Inside our homes, silverfish are most likely to take up residence in damp areas like the basement, crawl spaces, and areas around sinks or pipes.
 Silverfish love to eat things stored in our Washington state homes and feed on a variety of things including cellulose, glue, dead insects, and dry goods stored in the pantry.